Frazz by Jef Mallett for September 18, 2016

 21. Missing large

-tompaul almost 8 years ago
+tompaul about 8 years ago

 FWIW: Mr. Spaetzle sure sends sloppy morse!
 Maybe it’s a classic case of “QLF” meaning “now try sending using your left foot”. :-)